hayesx0155/WHSTechNotes/journal.md

 My goal for the school year in to pass the staar test
 # april 24, 2025
 they impact our health and body
+# april 7, 2025
+That's a school I want to see for myself.
+I think Ai will provide helpful tools for the staar test